mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

 }
 ```

-Shortly after the labels being added to the task, EdgeLB will automaticly
+Shortly after the labels being added to the task, Edge-LB will automatically
 start the `auto-default` pool:

 ```sh